AdguardTeam/KnowledgeBaseDNS/docs/miscellaneous/create-dns-stamp.md

-# How to create your own DNS stamp for secure DNS
+# How to create your own DNS stamp for Secure DNS

 This guide will show you how to create your own DNS stamp for Secure DNS.
 Secure DNS is a service that enhances your internet security and privacy by encrypting your DNS queries.
 This prevents your queries from being intercepted or manipulated by malicious actors.